Emergency relief and recovery

 Every year, around 100 million people are directly affected by natural disasters, causing enormous suffering.
 People lose their homes, harvests, livelihoods and even their families.
 More than 95% of these disasters are related to weather and climate.
 And climate change is causing natural disasters to get worse.
 Droughts, floods, storms and forest fires are becoming more and more common.
 The consequences are devastating.
 People do not have time to recover, and neither does the environment.
 Harvests are less productive.
 Conflicts over resources, such as water and fertile land, are increasing.
 Violence and displacement are causing further hardship.

-In many places, disasters are made even worse by the COVID-19 pandemic, making recovery more complicated and the damage even greater.
+In many places, disasters were made even worse by the COVID-19 pandemic, making recovery more complicated and the damage even greater.

 Disasters leave scars